-In the first quarter of 2023-2024, the Corporation confirmed the cancellation, for budgetary reasons, of a first call for tenders for the deconstruction of the Île des Sœurs Bypass Bridge that had been issued in the third quarter of 2022-2023.
-A new call for tenders was issued during the first quarter of 2023-2024, which includes two possible intervention options for the tenderers, namely a beam reuse option and a materials recycling option.
-The latter call for tenders is currently in progress and closure thereof is scheduled for the second quarter of 2023-2024.
-Deconstruction work is scheduled to start in the third quarter of 2023-2024, and be completed in the fourth quarter of 2024-2025.
+In the second quarter of 2023-2024, the Corporation awarded a contract for the deconstruction of the Île des Sœurs Bypass Bridge.
+Deconstruction work is scheduled to start in the third quarter of 2023-2024 and be completed in the fourth quarter of 2024-2025.